Section {name} {number} {maxlen} [datatype] [when] [format] [cloneflag] [separator] [{source} {pattern} {replacement}]

 To activate indexing of these words, you can define a special section

-nobody, which should have the same ID
+nobody, which should have the same ID and

 length with the section body.